Feb. 9, 2024

 On Sept.
 16, 1956, University of Missouri Medical Center — now University Hospital — opened.
 The first time a baby was delivered there was the next day, on Sept.
 17, 1956.
 Today, the hospital campus has expanded to include Ellis Fischel Cancer Institute, the Missouri Orthopaedic Institute and the Missouri Psychiatric Center.
-Leaders recently broke ground on a new tower that will house the Children’s Hospital — set to open in 2024.
+A new tower will soon house the Children’s Hospital.

 Lewis and Clark Hall is home to the School of Health Professions.
 While the school did not become an independent academic unit until 2000, many of its programs have a long and distinguished history, some dating back to the early 1900s.
 The historic image captures the facilities in 1966.

 MU’s first class of nurses graduated in 1904.
 Nursing students have learned and practiced in a variety of facilities across campus through the years.
-Today, construction is underway for the new Sinclair School of Nursing facility, which is expected to be complete in 2022.
+We recently opened a new 64,585-square-foot state-of-the-art facility.

 In 1885, the first vaccine-virus laboratory in the United States was established at the veterinary science department.
 Today, the College of Veterinary Medicine is a national leader in comparative medicine — where researchers collaborate by sharing discoveries, innovations and treatments for animals and humans.